o3de/o3de.org/content/docs/welcomeguide/wg-getstarted.md

 ![\[coop logo\]](/images/welcomeguide/coop_logo.png)

 In this series of tutorials, you'll develop a game we called "Flyin' the Coop"\. \(You can name it whatever you like\!
 Tech writers only *think* they're clever\.\) This is a simple game where you control a nameless, lonely chicken as they attempt to escape the coop that imprisons them\.
-Across each chapter, you'll develop a little experience with the different features of Lumberyard as they related to specific game development tasks, in an order that builds upon prior learning\.
+Across each chapter, you'll develop a little experience with the different features of O3DE as they related to specific game development tasks, in an order that builds upon prior learning\.
 Each chapter is relatively short and is designed to help you get over that first hurdle when working with a new tool: getting comfortable with the different features, tools, terms, and workflows\.

 ## Chapters<a name="chapters"></a>